willsnyder12/sulcal_phenotype_networks/README.md

 # Sulcal Phenotype Networks (SPNs)
-Code for "A bipolar taxonomy of adult human brain sulcal morphology related to timing of fetal sulcation and trans-sulcal gene expression gradients"
+Code for SPN analysis as described in "A bipolar taxonomy of adult human brain sulcal morphology related to timing of fetal sulcation and trans-sulcal gene expression gradients"

 The folder sulcal_measurement contains python code for extracting the 5 sulcal phenotypes (average depth, depth variability, longest branch length, branch span, and fractal dimension) using BrainVISA's python distribution.